jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 ### Capsule

-A capsule captures the likeliness of a feature and its variant.
-So the purpose of the capsule is not only to detect a feature but also to train the model to learn the variants.
-So the same capsule can be used to detect multiple variants.
+**A capsule captures the likeliness of a feature and its variant**.
+So the purpose of the capsule is not _only_ to detect a feature but also to train the model to learn the variants.
+So the same capsule can detect multiple variants.

 <div class="imgcap">
 <img src="/assets/capsule/c21.jpg" style="border:none;width;">
 </div>

-For example, the same capsule can detect a face rotated 20° clockwise:
+For example, the capsule above can detect a face rotated clockwise or counter clockwise:

 <div class="imgcap">
 <img src="/assets/capsule/c22.jpg" style="border:none;width;">
 </div>

 **Equivariance** is the detection of objects that can transform to each other.
 Intuitively, the capsule network detects the face is rotated right 20° (equivariance) rather than realizes the face matched a variant that is rotated 20°.
 By forcing the model to learn the feature variant in a capsule, we _may_ extrapolate possible variants more effectively with less training data.
-In CNN, the final label is viewpoint invariant (the top neuron detects a face but losses the information in the angle of rotation).
-For equivariance, changes in viewpoint lead to the corresponding changes in capsules which information in the angle of rotation is maintained.
+In CNN, the final label is viewpoint invariant (i.e. the top neuron detects a face but losses the information in the angle of rotation).
+For equivariance, changes in the viewpoint lead to the corresponding changes in capsules (the angle of rotation).
+By maintaining the spatial orientation, it will be easier to avoid adversaires.

 ### Matrix capsule

-The matrix capsule captures the activation (likeliness) and the 4x4 pose matrix.
+The **matrix capsule** captures the activation (likeliness) and the 4x4 pose matrix.

 <div class="imgcap">
 <img src="/assets/capsule/capp.png" style="border:none;width:40%;">
 </div>
 (Source from the Matrix capsules with EM routing paper)

 For example, the second row images below represent the same object above them with differen viewpoints.
-In matrix capsule, we train the model hoping that the model will capture the pose information eventually from the training data.
-Of course, just like other deep learning methods, this is our intention even it is never guaranteed.
+In matrix capsule, we train the model to capture the pose information (orientation, azimuths etc...).
+Of course, just like other deep learning methods, this is our intention even though it is never guaranteed.

 <div class="imgcap">
 <img src="/assets/capsule/data.png" style="border:none;width:60%">
 </div>
 (Source from the Matrix capsules with EM routing paper)

-The objective of the EM (Expectation Maximization) routing is to group capsules to form a part-whole relationship with a clustering technique (EM).
+The objective of the EM (Expectation Maximization) routing is to group capsules to form a part-whole relationship using a clustering technique (EM).
 In machine learning, we use EM to cluster datapoints into different Gaussian distributions.
 For example, we cluster the datapoints below into two clusters modeled by two gaussian distributions.

 <div class="imgcap">
 <img src="/assets/ml/GM2.png" style="border:none;width:60%;">
 </div>

-In the face detection example, each of the mouth, eyes and nose capsules in the lower layer makes predictions (**votes**) on the pose matrices of its possible parent capsule(s).
-These votes are computed as the multiplication of its pose matrix with a transformation matrix.
-The role of the EM routing is to cluster lower level capsules that produce similar votes.
+In the face detection example, each of the mouth, eyes and nose detection capsules in the lower layer makes predictions (**votes**) on the pose matrices of its possible parent capsule(s).
+These votes are computed by multiplying its own pose matrix with a transformation matrix that we learn from the training data.
+The role of the EM routing is to cluster lower level capsules that produce similar votes to a parent capsule.
 For example, if the nose, mouth and eyes capsules all vote a similar pose matrix value for a capsule in the layer above, we cluster them together to build a higher level structure: the face capsule.

 <div class="imgcap">
 <img src="/assets/capsule/c3.jpg" style="border:none;width:80%">